Written by Ryan McGuine //

 In early January 2017, I was awaiting my departure in Haiti’s crowded, fan-cooled Toussaint Louverture International Airport at the end of my third week-long church-affiliated service trip to the Eben-Ezer Mission community outside of Gonaïves.
 At the time, I was involved with the search for a new project for UW-Madison’s Engineers Without Borders chapter — we had recently cancelled our plans for a solar project in Ethiopia following a bout of political violence.
 By August of the same year, a small group of us had cut ties with EWB, re-branded as Zanmi Limye (Haitian Creole for “Partners in Light”), and taken an assessment trip for a solar project at the orphanage run by Eben-Ezer.
 In January 2019, I found myself back in Toussaint Louverture Airport after having overseen the installation of a solar electricity system to provide the orphanage with constant lighting.
 As someone who made up the career “humanitarian energy engineer” for a job report in high school, I should have been filled with a huge sense of pride.
 There was indeed some pride, but in truth I felt somewhat more conflicted.

 Once in Haiti, the drive along Route Nationale #1 between Port-au-Prince and Gonaïves is akin to a graveyard of well-intentioned development efforts.
-Once-white signs, discolored by the emissions of cars driven to failure in the USA or Canada, then shipped to Haiti to be driven even more, commemorate agriculture projects by USAID’s “Feed the Future” initiative, houses built by the Red Cross, and roadways constructed by the Japanese government.
+Once-white signs, discolored by the emissions of cars driven to failure in America or Canada, then shipped to Haiti to be driven even more, commemorate agriculture projects by USAID’s “Feed the Future” initiative, houses built by the Red Cross, and roadways constructed by the Japanese government.
 Behind the signs sit abandoned agricultural plots, never-occupied houses, and crumbling roads.
 It is tempting to think “in the midst of all this, our project will last the test of time.”
 Community ownership and buy-in can go a long way, but of course there is no guarantee of success.

 My goal is not to focus on the doom and gloom of the country — there are plenty of other pieces to that effect.
 The Route Nationale #1 drive also reveals Haiti’s incredible vibrancy.
 Banana trees, rice paddies, and sorghum fields between cities are tended to by farmers; markets selling every possible consumer good fill all open spaces in town; and concrete buildings are continuously being added to.
 Konpa music blares from speakers in bars and vehicles, and the smell of Caribbean spices from many streetside stands fills the air.
 In the absence of large corporations, everything from storefronts to the overflowing tap-taps are hand-painted, often in a similar-looking hand, lending a curious sameness in uniqueness.

 Eben-Ezer is a Christian community that runs a primary and secondary school, an orphanage, and a hospital.
 It also funds agricultural pilot projects and a small agricultural credit union.
-Eben-Ezer has many partnerships with groups in the USA and France, and leverages them effectively to make continual progress.
+Eben-Ezer has many partnerships with groups in America and France, and leverages them effectively to make continual progress.
 Each time I return, I find a number of small changes for the better.

 We brought six people on our January 2019 installation trip, and were fortunate to be joined by four people from Minneapolis’ Engineers Without Borders professional chapter, who were exploring the possibility of a future solar project with Eben-Ezer.
 Zanmi Limye purchased solar supplies from a company in Port-au-Prince, and elected to hire them to install the system as well.
 The most immediate reason for going this route, as opposed to the standard volunteers-performing-work model, was the fact that even though we have the technical competence to size a system, none of us know much about performing electrical work.
 We could not have been more impressed with DigitalKap.
 They not only installed an entire solar array in one day, but also had 50 LED light bulbs driven from Port-au-Prince, and purchased supplies for and constructed an iron cage for the system’s batteries in the same day.